XRPLF/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-escrows/escrow.md

 ### 4. Confirm final result

-Use the [`tx` command](reference-rippled.html#tx) with the EscrowCancel transaction's identifying hash to check its final status.
+Use the [tx method][] with the EscrowCancel transaction's identifying hash to check its final status.
 Look in the transaction metadata for a `DeletedNode` with `LedgerEntryType` of `Escrow`.
 Also look for a `ModifiedNode` of type `AccountRoot` for the sender of the escrowed payment.
 The `FinalFields` of the object should show the increase in XRP in the `Balance` field for the returned XRP.

 Request: